Hashim Saleh: International career

-Gulf Cup of Nations
+Arabian Gulf Cup

-Hashim has made appearances in the 2003 Gulf Cup of Nations, the 2004 Gulf Cup of Nations, the 2007 Gulf Cup of Nations and the 2009 Gulf Cup of Nations.
+Hashim has made appearances in the 16th Arabian Gulf Cup, the 17th Arabian Gulf Cup, the 18th Arabian Gulf Cup and the 19th Arabian Gulf Cup.

-He first showed his talent during the 2003 Gulf Cup of Nations, scoring a goal in a 2–0 win over the United Arab Emirates.
-In the tournament, Oman finished at the fourth place, hence reaching its best ever position in the Gulf Cup of Nations competition, reaching the final four round for the first time, with eight points from two wins and two draws.
+He first showed his talent during the 16th Arabian Gulf Cup in 2003, scoring a goal in a 2–0 win over the United Arab Emirates.
+In the tournament, Oman finished at the fourth place, hence reaching its best ever position in the Arabian Gulf Cup competition, reaching the final four round for the first time, with eight points from two wins and two draws.

-In the 2007 Gulf Cup of Nations, he scored a magnificent goal in a 2–1 win over Kuwait.
+In the 18th Arabian Gulf Cup in 2007, he scored a magnificent goal in a 2–1 win over Kuwait.
 This goal stunned Kuwait and it was regarded by many as "the best goal in the competition".
 This was the second time when Oman reached to the finals but again they lost to the hosts, the United Arab Emirates.
-Ismail Matar, the Emirati legend, scored the lone goal of the match as United Arab Emirates won their first ever Gulf Cup of Nations.
+Ismail Matar, the Emirati legend, scored the lone goal of the match as United Arab Emirates won their first ever Arabian Gulf Cup.

-Finally in 2009, he helped his team to win their first ever Gulf Cup of Nations trophy.
+Finally in 2009, he helped his team to win their first ever Arabian Gulf Cup trophy.